Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 An ordinary sink has what I call a "hell hole" under it.
 Sure, you can buy expensive organizers, but when money is tight, consider these means of organizing things.
 Tall plastic waste baskets can be used to hold dishtowels, household rags, sponges and brushes of various types.

 You can use shoe boxes to make stacking shelves on which to set the dozens of bottles of cleaners we all seem to have; from window cleaners to furniture polish, ammonia and vinegar to the seldom used silver polish and such.

 One of those touch battery operated lights inside this former "hell hole" will come in handy when you're trying to locate a particular, perhaps small, object!

 I recently found an under sink rack on clearance.
 Previously all of our cleaners and things were in a crate under the sink and took up a lot of space and were difficult to get to.
 Since this rack has two tiers it utilized the higher, unused space, and makes it easier to find things.

 I was sorting out my cupboard under the sink, which is full of assorted cleaning stuff, aerosols etc. and general clutter.
-I wanted some plastic boxes to tidy things into before putting them back, but the ones with a handle, that are designed for this sort of purpose, are quite expensive, and I needed about five of them.
+I wanted some plastic boxes to tidy things into before putting them back.